deloitte-capstone/responsible-ai/weeks/02-Perspectives-on-Ethical-AI.md

 * Complete the below write up #2 assignment MINUS the writing portion.
 No writing needed.
 * [Write up #2](https://github.com/deloitte-capstone/responsible-ai/blob/master/notes/week-02/Writeup%20%232.pdf)
 * Send screenshots of a set up environment or you pulling in the data in a notebook.
+* Note: These tasks will be difficult, and will potentially take a while to compute, so start early!

 ## This Week's Slides
 * [Week 02 - Replication Project Introduction](https://github.com/deloitte-capstone/responsible-ai/blob/master/notes/week-02/Week%202%20-%20Replication%20Project%20Introduction.pdf)